openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 When a JAL instruction is confirmed to be not speculative by EX_STAGE submodule, the relative information is pushed into the RAS.

-When a JALR instruction which corresponds to a return (rs1 = x1 or rs1 = x5) is confirmed to be not speculative by EX_STAGE submodule, the relative informaiton is pushed/popped as follow (in the below, *link* is true when the register is either x1 or x5):
+When a JALR instruction which corresponds to a return (rs1 = x1 or rs1 = x5) is confirmed to be not speculative by EX_STAGE submodule, the relative informaiton is pushed/popped as follows (in the list below, *link* is true when the register is either x1 or x5):

 * when rd=!link and rs1=!link, none
 * when rd=!link and rs1=link, pop